|Research Group||Architectural History and Theory Group|

 |Fax||029 2087 4623|

 I joined WSA as a Senior Lecturer in September 2012 from LSE Cities where I was a Research Fellow.
-I completed my Arts and Humanities Research Council funded PhD at the LSE Cities Programme in 2011.
-I have been a registered architect since 2001 and practiced architecture in London for eight years full time before transitioning into academia.
+I completed my Arts and Humanities Research Council (AHRC) funded PhD at the LSE Cities Programme in 2011.
+I have been a registered architect since 2001 and practiced architecture in London for eight years full time before transitioning into teaching and research.
+Six of those years in practice were based at Eric Parry Architects.

 For three years between 2008 and 2011, I co-led the MSc City Design and Social Science studio at the Cities Programme.
-Prior to that, I have been a Visiting Lecturer and first year design studio convenor at the Cambridge University Department of Architecture, held a Senior Lectureship at Canterbury School of Architecture and been a visiting design studio critic at a number of other UK schools of architecture.
+Prior to that, I was a Visiting Lecturer and first year design studio convenor at the Cambridge University Department of Architecture, and I held a Senior Lectureship at Canterbury School of Architecture between 2005 and 2008.
+I have been a visiting design studio critic at a number of other UK schools of architecture (including the Bartlett School of Architecture, London Metropolitan School of Architecture and Leicester School of Architecture).